Surveillance - Disease Carrying Insects Program

 Larval surveillance activities are currently targeted at Culex mosquitoes and include identification, treatment, and monitoring of breeding sites.

 The goal of the Fairfax County adult mosquito surveillance program is to monitor adult vector mosquito populations and their West Nile virus infection rates in order to better predict risk to human populations, and to try to determine other associated factors that may influence West Nile virus transmission to humans.
-The mosquito surveillance program includes over 70 trapping stations found throughout the County, where mosquito traps are set on a weekly basis to collect adult mosquitoes.
+The mosquito surveillance program includes trapping stations found throughout the County, where mosquito traps are set on a weekly basis to collect adult mosquitoes.
 These mosquito traps are a critical element of the County's mosquito-borne disease surveillance program and provide important data for analysis.
 If you see this equipment, please do not disturb it.
-Mosquito samples, or pools, are submitted to the Division of Consolidated Laboratory Services (DCLS) in Richmond for West Nile virus testing by reverse-transcriptase polymerase chain reaction (RT-PCR) .
+Mosquito samples, or pools, are laboratory tested for West Nile virus by reverse-transcriptase polymerase chain reaction (RT-PCR) .
 Mosquito pools can also be tested for LaCrosse Encephalitis and St. Louis Encephalitis by RT-PCR under certain conditions (i.e. when human cases have been reported).

 The DCIP occasionally collects eggs of certain container-breeding mosquitoes using ovitraps.
 These traps are useful in detecting some mosquitoes that are not generally collected in traditional adult mosquito traps.